MAFFPT/Hubitat/Hubitat File Driver (HFD)/rule/README.md

 # Rule images

 The image for the part 1 of the RM rule definition may be too large for your screen.

-Try downloading it so you could see it better.
+Try downloading it so you can see it better.